DanielCordell/Kotlin-Java-Workshops/Session 1/Intro to Kotlin.md

 ### Your Turn!
 Write a single-expression function that calculates the hypotenuse from two passed in `Double`s `a` and `b` using `h^2 = a^2 + b^2`.
 Hint, you might find it useful to use the functions Math.sqrt() and optionally Math.pow().
+Use the below code to get started and ask the helpers if you have any issues.
 ```kotlin
 fun main(args: Array<String>) {
     println(calcHypotenuse(3.0, 4.0)) // 5